p10rahulm/your-static-website/README.md

 #        4) There is a scroll amount activation
 # Of these the button activation is always on.
 The others can be set here.

-# 1. Show Button at bottom of screen
+# 38. Show popup button at bottom of screen
 popup_show_button_on_bottom_right = true
 popup_button_color = "#0095eb"
 pullup_button_icon = "fa-fire"